arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ## Overview

-The Arduino® Opta is a powerful PLC device that has many features, allowing you to customize its use for your solution.
+The Arduino Opta® is a powerful PLC device that has many features, allowing you to customize its use for your solution.
 Among these features are the standard connectivity features: Wi-Fi®, Ethernet and Bluetooth®.
-In this tutorial we will go through how to use these features with the Arduino IDE and the Arduino Opta.
+In this tutorial we will go through how to use these features with the Arduino IDE and the Arduino Opta®.

 ## Goals